 This is always useful, as we need money to pay our host, and also pay for advertising like leaflets etc. With our upgrade our hosting costs have increased 20-fold, so donations are especially appreciated.
 You can donate to us here.

 We aren't super geeks.
 We are always looking for people to help us with technical tasks, or even just advise us on stuff we don't understand.
 So if you have technological wizardry, please let us know how you can help or ask us for more info.

 Websites can go offline unannounced anytime, so if you can have articles from our site up on yours (with a reference link to us too) then that can help assure that the information will always be available.
 Also if you would be able to mirror our entire site please contact us.

-Please feel free to register on the site, and post any comments to articles or forum topics which interest you, even if it's just to thank the author for posting up a text which you have enjoyed.
-The forums can also be used to discuss issues which affect you, or about prominent news stories of the day. libcom.org relies upon a community of posters to maintain its social nature: without active users it could not function.
+Please feel free to register on the site, and post any comments to Articles or Discussions which interest you, even if it's just to thank the author for posting up a text which you have enjoyed.
+Discussions can also be used to talk about issues which affect you, or about prominent news stories of the day. libcom.org relies upon a community of posters to maintain its social nature: without active users it could not function.

 We especially welcome people with workplace disputes with their employers who might like advice on how to proceed with overcoming them, or to share how they overcame their specific issue.
 However, take care to protect your real life identity.

 If you spot any errors on our site, like typos or wrong dates, or if you see an article which could be formatted better or have additional hyperlinks to related texts please edit it.
 See our guidelines on editing articles.
 We would also like people to add relevant images to any articles that lack them.
 Edits then go in to a moderation queue.
 If you don't feel confident editing directly, post a comment to let us know about the error.